 The radiation emission levels are also increasing because of the network's greater needs and the use of new more rapid emission technologies.

-Previously there were only antennas that emitted radiation 2G (GSM900MHz, GSM1800MHz) and now we have additional antennas 3G (UMTS 2100MHz) and 4G (1800MHz or other frequencies) all different waveforms, with unknown effects on humans.
+Previously there were only antennas that emitted radiation 2G (GSM900MHz, GSM1800MHz) and now we have additional antennas for 3G (UMTS 2100MHz) and 4G (1800MHz or other frequencies) which are all different waveforms with unknown effects on humans.

-This trend will continue in the following years with new, faster, antennas added to the existing cell phone masts network, without stopping the emission of the existing antennas 2G, 3G, 4G, in order to serve subscribers with older devices.
+This trend will continue in the following years with newer and faster antennas added to the existing cell phone mast networks, without stopping the emission of the existing antennas in order to serve subscribers with older devices.

 Where are cell phone masts installed?

-- The more densely populated the area, the more antennas.
+- The more densely populated the area, the more antennas there are.

 - Particularly in urban areas, mobile phone antennas are often camouflaged as heaters, signs, chimneys etc. to avoid confrontation with neighbors.